- 11 November, 2024

 In practice: words from the community

-“This framework definitely resonates with what investors are expecting, and I suspect a number of people [here] have received some questionnaire from investors on ESG metrics, and the beauty of B-Corp is it definitely maps all those material issues.
-So I knew that by having it in my toolbox, I would make sure to identify material issues, but also give credit to [Depop] on good stuff that they were already doing.”
+This framework definitely resonates with what investors are expecting, and I suspect a number of people here have received some questionnaire from investors on ESG metrics, and the beauty of B-Corp is it definitely maps all those material issues.
+So I knew that by having it in my toolbox, I would make sure to identify material issues, but also give credit to [Depop] on good stuff that they were already doing.

 About Depop’s experience with the assessment:

-“You need to be at 80, the average company usually scores around 50 and we were above that which was great, a great story to bring back to the business to say, ‘hey, actually, we're already doing a lot of good stuff already.’
+You need to be at 80, the average company usually scores around 50 and we were above that which was great, a great story to bring back to the business to say, ‘hey, actually, we’re already doing a lot of good stuff already.’
 So it helped bring in and fuel engagement in the company around sustainability around environmental, social, governments.
-So that was a great win."
+So that was a great win.

-On getting the final certification:
+On getting Depop’s final certification:

-“...whether or not we go for the full certification is a question that we still need to decide as a company, but I think the most important piece is actually the continuous improvement it allows.
-And not to see it as the seal of approval, as the end game, but rather the underlying tool to help you get better because, in any case, sustainability is a journey and we can always do better and that's what we really appreciate with this tool”
+…whether or not we go for the full certification is a question that we still need to decide as a company, but I think the most important piece is actually the continuous improvement it allows.
+And not to see it as the seal of approval, as the end game, but rather the underlying tool to help you get better because, in any case, sustainability is a journey and we can always do better and that’s what we really appreciate with this tool.

-On how they obtained the first certification:
+Patient Knows Best on how they obtained the first certification:

-“In 2014 we were a really small company of 20 people, but they were really trying to find solutions and about this stuff that was new to us. ...It wasn't that they were asking for something that was burdensome and it's just we were only 20 people.
-We hadn't built a 1000 person, company or a 10,000 person organization.
-So we didn't know how someone operates in that way.
+In 2014 we were a really small company of 20 people, but they were really trying to find solutions and about this stuff that was new to us. …It wasn’t that they were asking for something that was burdensome and it’s just we were only 20 people.
+We hadn’t built a 1000 person, company or a 10,000 person organization.
+So we didn’t know how someone operates in that way.
 And for me, the process was a good educational part to go through.
 We learned a lot from going through that with the other companies.
-And so we're lucky to be certified in the first cohort in 2015.
-And then we certified again in 2018.”
+And so we’re lucky to be certified in the first cohort in 2015.
+And then we certified again in 2018.

 On scaling with the certification:

-“2015 was a really big year for us.
-So that was the first time I've got a population-wide contract and a big part of being trusted with millions of people's records in that year was that we said we're going through the B-Corp certification.
-And I no longer have to explain that we're a social enterprise, but for profit, it was this is an international certification for for-profit companies that shows how they embed their purpose and operate with good ethics and good ethos and so that helped get us the first million-pound contract.”
+2015 was a really big year for us.
+So that was the first time I’ve got a population-wide contract and a big part of being trusted with millions of people’s records in that year was that we said we’re going through the B-Corp certification.
+And I no longer have to explain that we’re a social enterprise, but for profit, it was this is an international certification for for-profit companies that shows how they embed their purpose and operate with good ethics and good ethos and so that helped get us the first million-pound contract.

 On fundraising:

-“...and then that also meant that Balderton could invest and that was a useful qualifier for Balderton because they were the only investor I didn't have to explain this to.
-Everybody else would just thought this was weird or a distraction but Balderton basically understood that this is healthcare, you have to show you're responsible.
+…and then that also meant that Balderton could invest and that was a useful qualifier for Balderton because they were the only investor I didn’t have to explain this to.
+Everybody else would just thought this was weird or a distraction but Balderton basically understood that this is healthcare, you have to show you’re responsible.
 This shows it just allows you to scale globally.
-And so that made it very easy for us to work with Balderton”
+And so that made it very easy for us to work with Balderton””… it absolutely continues to help us with investors and governments and the thing I hadn’t expected is how this helps us with employees.
+And a lot of candidates come to us mentioning our B Corp certification and it’s something that a lot of people in the company are very proud of.
+They really like telling customers about it and they really like meeting other B Corps.

 On putting in the work:

-“And so the final thing I would just say is just to reiterate the advice which is if you're feeling scared about it the beginning that it's burdensome or complex; it really is worth putting in the effort…”
+And so the final thing I would just say is just to reiterate the advice which is if you’re feeling scared about it the beginning that it’s burdensome or complex; it really is worth putting in the effort…

 More about B-Corp